dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 ## Troubleshooting

+If you're experiencing any issues, review some of the common questions and answers below.

 <details>
   <summary>Reconnecting your dbt project to use dbt Cloud's native integration with GitHub, GitLab, or Azure DevOps</summary>
   <div>